When applying for overseas teaching positions, you need to consider many aspects of the job search that don’t apply to a regular job search.

-• Passports: Before looking to find work overseas, you will need to invest in a passport.
+Before looking to find work overseas, you will need to invest in a passport.
 Many schools will ask to see a copy of your passport as part of the application process, so it is best to get one well in advance.
 As you need one to travel anywhere outside of your country, it is a good investment.

-There is a lot of variety in visas and permits; therefore, it is always best to check with officials at the school to make sure you are getting the right one.
-It also takes time to process, so ensure you have given yourself enough time, as you will not be able to enter most countries without one.
+There is a lot of variety in visas and permits; therefore, it is always best to check with officials at the school to ensure you are getting the right one.
+Visa and work permits take time to process, so ensure you have given yourself enough time, as you will not be able to enter most countries without one.

 When looking for a job abroad, make sure to consider the cost of living as it applies to your salary.
 Many countries may seem like they offer quite low salaries, but these same countries could also have meager living and low tax rates.
 Some schools will also offer to pay for your room and board, which will allow your salary to go towards food and spending money.